HL7/davinci-deqm/source/pages/guidance.md

 ##### Usage
 {:.no_toc}

- The required data for each Measure is discovered by invoking the|[Data Requirements] operation on the payer's `Measure/measure-mrp` endpoint.
-Using either the `GET` and `POST` Syntax the operation can be invoked as follows:
+ The required data for each Measure is discovered by invoking the [Data Requirements] operation on the aggregator's `Measure/[measure-id]` endpoint.
+Using either the `GET` and `POST` Syntax, the operation can be invoked as follows:

-`GET|[base]/Measure/measure-mrp/$data-requirements?periodStart={periodStart}&periodEnd={periodEnd}`
-`POST|[base]/Measure/measure-mrp/$data-requirements`
+`GET|[base]/Measure/[measure-id]/$data-requirements?periodStart={periodStart}&periodEnd={periodEnd}`

+`POST|[base]/Measure/[measure-id]/$data-requirements`

 {% include examplebutton.html example="measure-requirements" b_title = "Example Data Requirements operation" %}

 ### Submit Data Operation
+{:.no_toc}

-Provider will use the Submit Data operation to submit a MeasureReport and the referenced resources as discovered by the *Data Requirements* operation to to Payer as supporting evidence and for evaluation of the measure.
+Provider will use the Submit Data operation to submit a MeasureReport and the referenced resources as discovered by the *Data Requirements* operation to to Aggregator  as supporting evidence and for evaluation of the measure.

-{% include img-narrow.html img="submit-mrp-data.jpg" caption="Submit data Operation" %}
+{% include img-narrow.html img="submit-data.jpg" caption="Submit data Operation" %}

 ##### APIs
 {:.no_toc}